nathanmarz/storm/examples/storm-starter/README.markdown

 If you are using the latest development version of Storm, e.g. by having cloned the Storm git repository, then you must first perform a local build of Storm itself.
-Otherwise you will run into Maven errors such as `Could not resolve dependencies for project `org.apache.storm:storm-starter:<storm-version>-SNAPSHOT`.
+Otherwise you will run into Maven errors such as "Could not resolve dependencies for project `org.apache.storm:storm-starter:<storm-version>-SNAPSHOT`".

     # Must be run from the top-level directory of the Storm code repository
     $ mvn clean install -DskipTests=true